aliclark/philosophy/buddhism.md

 Nishitani provides the impetus - absolute non-being is not a privative void but lies beyond the being/non-being distinction, which is named by emptiness.

-Jishang provides a purely conceptual emptiness that is self-emptying.
+Jishang provides a purely conventional emptiness that is self-emptying.

 Dogen provides the philosophical material.